patricksavalle/rest-api-cheatsheet/README.md

 - All endpoint return the Date header
     * Date - Date and time the response was returned (in RFC1123 format). (```Date: Sun, 06 Nov 1994 08:49:37 GMT```)

-- Allow for (client, transport, proxy) caching through the cache-control response-headers.
+- Allow for (client, transport, proxy) strong caching through the cache-control response-header.
 As a minimum have public GET-endpoints return the following response headers:
     * [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) - The maximum number of seconds (ttl) a response can be cached. (```Cache-Control: public, 360``` or ```Cache-Control: no-store```)

-    * Also look into :
+- Allow for weak caching through the ETag respons-header
       * [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) - Use a SHA1 hash for the version of a resource.
 Make sure to include the media type in the hash value, because that makes a different representation. (```ETag: "2dbc2fd2358e1ea1b7a6bc08ea647b9a337ac92d"```).
 The client needs to send a **[If-None-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match)** header for this mechanism to work.

 - No privacy or security compromising data in URL's or responses